At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Cram er--Lundberg risk processes with level-dependent premium rate

-$v(y)$ is assumed to be a measurable positive function.
+$v(y)$ is assumed to be a measurable non-negative function.
 The probability of ruin given initial risk reserve $x$ is again denoted by $\psi(x)$.
-We consider the case where $v(y)$ approaches the critical value $v_c$ at infinity, that is,
+Since the ruin can only occur at a claim epoch, the ruin probability may be reduced to that for the embedded Markov chain $R_n:=R(T_n)$, $n\ge 1$, $R_0:=x$, that is,